bookofproofs/bookofproofs.github.io/_sources/history/16th-century/hobbes.md

 * In 1610 Hobbes went with Cavendish on a European tour and they visited France, Germany, and Italy.
 * On his return Hobbes took up studying Greek and Latin again.
 * So far we have not mentioned any interest by Hobbes in mathematics, and perhaps even more surprisingly no particular interest in philosophy.
-* In fact Hobbes was about forty years old before he became fascinated by mathematics.
+* Hobbes was about forty years old before he became fascinated by mathematics.
 * Back in England in 1637 Hobbes worked on The Elements of Law, Natural and Politic which was not published at the time.
 * When the Civil War began in 1640 Hobbes feared for his life, especially as he was a well known Royalist, and he fled to save his life.
 * Hobbes's theory of vision and images serves him to ground his philosophy of man on his philosophy of body.